renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 zstyle ":plugin:zui" colorpair "white/black"
 ```

-An application may override such default with its own default.
+An application may override such default with its default.
 To change default per-application, invoke:

 ```zsh
 zstyle ":plugin:zui:app:zui-demo-fly" colorpair "250/17"  # 256 colors – zsh >= 5.3; "default" color also from this version
 ```

-Below is complete list of available Zstyles with ZUI default values.
+Below is a complete list of available Zstyles with ZUI default values.

 <APITable>